 Second Falls, Graveyard Fields - as seen from the BRP on 10-1-06

 There are quite a few waterfalls along and around the North Carolina section of the Blue Ridge Parkway - most are towards the southern end.
 (I haven't had a chance to explore the Virginia section yet, so don't have any info on the waterfalls there.)
 If you are planning a trip to western North Carolina that includes travel on the Blue Ridge Parkway, the 1st thing you should do is call 828-298-0398 for current road closures.
 A lot of the Parkway closes during the winter and parts may be closed for repair in warmer weather.
 There is also an online map that shows current closures - click here for the map.
-For updated detailed weather reports for different sections of the NC mountains plus other mountain goodies, do yourself a favor and visit Ray's Weather Center.
+For updated detailed weather reports for different sections of the NC mountains plus other mountain goodies, visit Ray's Weather Center.

 Cascade Falls is at mile post 272 - I've also included a couple of shots at The Lump which at MP 264.4.

 Right around MP 292 is the Hwy 321 exit for Blowing Rock, NC.
 It's only a couple of miles to the parking area for Glen Burney and Glen Marie Falls.

 At MP 305.2 is Beacon Heights.
 There's no waterfall here, but you get a great view of Grandfather Mountain -